Battle of Afabet: Background

 The Nadew Command was one of four commands, or army corps, of the Ethiopian Second Revolutionary Army.
 Led by Colonel Getaneh Haile, it was composed of three infantry divisions and accompanying support units, and some sources state it had between 20,000 and 22,000 soldiers.
 Gebru Tareke, noted that the morale of the soldiers was at an all-time low, and none of the divisions "had even half of the numbers that would normally constitute an Ethiopian division – ten to twelve thousand men", quotes Ministry of Defense reports to state that there were 15,223 men in the three divisions.

 The Eritrean People's Liberation Front (EPLF) had attacked the Nadew Command a few months previously, with limited success.
 On 8 December 1987, the EPLF attacked one of the divisions of the Command, the 22nd Mountain Division, with a force that may have contained as many as five infantry brigades, one mechanized battalion, and three heavy-weapon battalions.
 On the second day of the assault, Eritrean infiltrators destroyed the divisional control center.
 It required the assistance of the Nineteenth Mountain Infantry Division and the 45th Infantry Brigade to halt further advances and repel the EPLF forces.
 Ethiopian losses in this preliminary engagement were 242 killed, 291 wounded, and 615 missings; Eritrean losses have been estimated at 125 killed and 269 wounded.
 However, the Ethiopian side suffered even graver losses in the aftermath: on Mengistu Haile Mariam's order twenty senior officers were transferred and the commander of the Nadew Command, General Tariku Ayne, who had been absent from Afabet for medical treatment, was executed outside of Asmara on 15 February 1988.
 The death of one of Ethiopia's most prominent generals surprised even the EPLF, whose Radio of the Masses broadcast that the Derg had "cut off its right hand with its left hand".
 The 22nd Division was moved to Keren, and replaced with the Fourteenth Infantry Division.

-By this time, Nadew Command had three divisions over-stretching to cover the wide area of operation which had been covered by five divisions prior.
-The Command could not adequately provide force to strategically operate at a distance from its main body for the purpose of resistance against enemy attack.
-Thus, Command's ability to provide early and accurate warning on enemy movement and appropriate response was degraded.
-Subsequently, the main force lacked the benefit of enough reaction time and maneuver space to effectively respond to enemy attack.

-By mid-March 1988 the Nadew Command had planned to launch an offensive campaign against the Eritrean People's Liberation Front (EPLF); however, they were pre-empted by the EPLF.